 The Unity in Writing logo is a simplified schema of a book.
-We can pick it apart and add to it to highlight all the parts of a great story.
+This is a sketch of the structure of a book – or let’s call it a “book box.”

-This great idea, or concept, creates the center of the book.
-It is the idea from which all the content flows.
-Each word, which runs along the perimeter of this shape adds to the central idea.
+This great idea, or concept, has a center.
+The center is the primary idea from which all the content flows.
+It is the center around which unity is built.
+Along the outside, along the perimeter, run all the words.

 Additional lines can be added to mark other units of structure, such as plot points and chapters.